bobbyrune94/NuzlockeNameClaimSite/nuzlocke-name-claim-site/README.md

 # NuzlockeNameClaimSite

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+It's used to display the claims that users have made using the Discord Bot (https://github.com/bobbyrune94/NuzlockeNameClaimBot) and display them in a more user-friendly way to allow users to view and search through the hundreds of available Pokemon.
+You are able to see all streamers who have been onboarded to use the discord bot and their associated claims tables.

 ## Development server